Community Development Services Division (CDSD)

 Duties of the Division:

-CDSD is comprised of three departments: Planning, Building, and Environmental Health.
+CDSD is comprised of two departments: Building and Planning.
 The Customer Service Section

-provides assistance to the public and support services to all three departments.
+provides assistance to the public and support services to these departments.
 CDSD offices are located in Woodland Park.

 A summary of the essential responsibilities of each department are listed below.